benoitnabholz/seq_stat/README.md

 # The program compute population genetic statistics

-This is a badly written but useful program to compute population genetics statistics using sequences data in fasta or phylip format.
+`seq_stat_2pop` is a badly written but useful program to compute population genetics statistics using sequences data in fasta or phylip format.
-This program is written using the [**Bio ++** library ](http://biopp.univ-montp2.fr/wiki/index.php/Main_Page) (Guéguen et al. 2013).
+This program is written using the [**Bio ++** library ](https://biopp.github.io/) (Guéguen et al. 2013).

+The program `seq_stat_2pop_2N` compute statistics using only two diploid individuals.
+It was used in Allio et al. 2021.

+The programs "V3" will be available for bio++ V3 when a stable version will be released.

 *Author:* Benoit Nabholz

+*Reference:*
-*Reference:* Guéguen L, Gaillard S, Boussau B, Gouy M, Groussin M, Rochette NC, Bigot T, Fournier D, Pouyet F, Cahais V, et al. 2013.
+- Guéguen L, Gaillard S, Boussau B, Gouy M, Groussin M, Rochette NC, Bigot T, Fournier D, Pouyet F, Cahais V, et al. 2013.
 Bio++: Efficient Extensible Libraries and Tools for Computational Molecular Evolution.
 Mol.
 Biol.
 Evol.
 30:1745–1750.
+- Allio R, Tilak M-K, Scornavacca C, Avenant NL, Kitchener AC, Corre E, Nabholz B, Delsuc F. 2021.
+High-quality carnivoran genomes from roadkill samples enable comparative species delineation in aardwolf and bat-eared fox.
+Elife 10:e63167.

 --------
 ### Installation

-You can use the static executable compiled for linux x64 computer (see [Release](https://github.com/benoitnabholz/seq_stat_2pop/releases/tag/v1)).
-You can also compile the program assuming that you have [**Bio ++**](http://biopp.univ-montp2.fr/wiki/index.php/Main_Page) installed (here the Bio++ library is locally installed in `$HOME/local/bpp/dev/` directory):
+You can use the static executable compiled for linux x64 computer (see [Release](https://github.com/benoitnabholz/seq_stat_2pop/releases/)).
+You can also compile the program assuming that you have [**Bio ++**](https://biopp.github.io/) installed (here the Bio++ library V2 is locally installed in `$HOME/local/bpp/dev/` directory):

 ```
 g++ -g seq_stat_2pop.cpp -o ./seq_stat_2pop \
  -DVIRTUAL_COV=yes -Wall \
- -I$HOME/local/bpp/dev/include  -L$HOME/local/bpp/dev/lib64 \
+ -I$HOME/local/bpp/dev/include  -L$HOME/local/bpp/dev/lib \
  -lbpp-popgen -lbpp-phyl -lbpp-seq -lbpp-core
 ```